 \section{The High- and Low-Temperature Limit}

 The Lagrange multipliers are determined by a set of saddle point equations for the free energy density $f$:

-where as usual $\beta f=-\log{Z}/N$ and $Z$ is the partition function (from now on we will refer to $f$ as simply the free energy).
-In general, a closed form solution cannot be obtained since Eq. \eqref{saddle_point} requires, at minimum, knowledge of the determinant of $M$ and its derivatives.
+where as usual $\beta f=-\log{Z}/N$ (from now on we will refer to $f$ as simply the free energy).
+In general, a closed-form solution cannot be obtained since Eq. \eqref{saddle_point} requires, at minimum, knowledge of the determinant of $M$ and its derivatives.